-Test Questions Score Summary of assessment UR intervention and Actions est Area: Delivering value for r noney /FM1 : How well has the ompany demonstrated that its proposed services and tariffs provide value for money?
+Test Questions Score Summary of assessment UR DD intervention and Actions Our response to SONI Test Area: Delivering yalue for money VFM1: How well has the company demonstrated that its proposed services and tariffs provide value for money?
 Substantially short of excellent SONI offers improved value and performance in some areas.
 We note that it has identified some potentially worthwhile service initiatives.
 Some of these are sufficiently developed to accept now and others have the potential to be funded through uncertainty mechanism during the price control period (or if actions are sufficiently met to inform our final determination).
 However, we are concerned that there were a large number of material areas of consumer interest which fell well short in terms of value for money.
-For example: Very large proposed cost increases 51% opex and 238% capex increases above current price control allowances with insufficient justification and evidence of efficiency; Benefits sharing framework that does not seem well-aligned with the achievement of good outcomes for customers and stakeholders, which seems financially skewed in SONI's favour (£1.5m max downside, £3.0m max upside to SONI); Insufficient consideration of opportunities to demonstrate an ambitious service proposition to deliver better value for customers (e.g. no consideration of option of de-risking TUoS revenue collection role and avoiding need for customers to fund margin on TUoS; we agree with SECG member comments about service ambition and underdeveloped benefits case); Insufficient consideration of alternative gearing structures in a context where this has a significant impact on allowances for cost of capital that customers have to fund through price control; Various interventions and actions are set out in relevant test areas below.
+For example: • Very large proposed cost increases 51% opex and 238% capex increases above current price control allowances with insufficient justification and evidence of efficiency; • Benefits sharing framework that does not seem well-aligned with the achievement of good outcomes for customers and stakeholders, which seems financially skewed in SONI's favour (£1.5m max downside, £3.0m max upside to SONI); • Insufficient consideration of opportunities to demonstrate an ambitious service proposition to deliver better value for customers (e.g. no consideration of option of de-risking TUoS revenue collection role and avoiding need for customers to fund margin on TUoS; we agree with SECG member comments about service ambition and underdeveloped benefits case); • Insufficient consideration of alternative gearing structures Various interventions and actions are set out in relevant test areas below.
+SONI was concerned that the nature of its innovative projects means it could not provide more cost certainty.
+As set out in cost allowances section of main document and DD, we strongly disagree with the level of justification provided by SONI.
+SONI was concerned that we penalized it unfairly for disagreeing with an asymmetric approach to the incentive mechanism, which is a subjective area, noting Ofgem have taken a different view.
+We recognise the level of incentive and asymmetry can be a matter of judgement and took this into account in our scoring.
+Our main concern is that benefits sharing framework does not seem well aligned with achievement of in a context where this has a significant impact on allowances for cost of capital that customers have to fund through price control;